November 27, 2019

 Preparing the herb-and-vegetable bouquet and stewing the meat

-I know Julia prefers to pile all the herbs and vegetable in the middle of a piece of cheesecloth, which you can do.
+I know Julia prefers to pile all the herbs and vegetables in the middle of a piece of cheesecloth, which you can do.
 I prefer to make a hole in the centre of the beef, layering the onion, carrots, thyme sprigs, bay leaves, parsley stems, and garlic.
 Scatter the tomato pieces on top of the meat and pour the remaining wine and enough stock (a cup or two) just to cover the meat chunks.

-Bring the liquid to a simmer on the top of the stove, cover, and set into the preheated oven.
+Bring the liquid to a simmer on the top of the stove, cover, and set it into the preheated oven.
 Cook for about two hours, keeping the stew at a barely active simmer until the beef is fork-tender but not falling apart.
 To be safe, test the meat every 15 minutes after 1-1/2 hours of stewing, don’t overcook.

 When the meat is done, set the casserole on the stovetop.
 You can leave at this point, storing in the fridge once cool, let the stew marinate in the cooking liquid, with the herbs and aromatic vegetables.
 Finish the stew the next day, or even the day after.
 Otherwise, remove the herb and vegetables from the centre with tongs or a slotted spoon.